 Dolomites Road Trip Map:

 The Dolomites, or Dolomite Alps, are a picturesque mountain range in northeastern Italy and home to the Dolomiti Bellunesi National Park, a UNESCO World Heritage Site.

 For the most convenient way to start your Dolomites road trip, fly into Venice, the nearest city served by an international airport.

-Optionally, start your trip with a few days in Venice before heading onto the Dolomites, or you can just get going right away!
+Optionally, start your trip with a few days in Venice before heading onto the Dolomites, explore a bit of the Prosecco wine region near Venice, or you can just get going right away!

-If you spend a few days in Venice, we don’t recommend you rent a car until you are ready to leave Venice — it won’t do you any good in the city of Venice!
+If you spend a few days in Venice (check out our 3 day Venice itinerary here), we don’t recommend you rent a car until you are ready to leave Venice — it won’t do you any good in the city of Venice!